How to Pre Wash Fabric Without Fraying

 Learn all about washing fabric by machine or by hand and how best to dry your fabric before sewing.
 Pre washing fabric can help prevent many problems later.
 Along with fraying, shrinking, shedding, and other obstacles for a perfect piece.

-Learn everything you need to learn how to wash your fabric with this guide, To Wash Fabric Before Sewing or Not: Tips for Preparing Fabric
+Learn everything you need to learn how to wash your fabric with this guide, Should You Always Wash Fabric Before Sewing?
+Tips for Preparing Fabric

 Assess the Fabric Type